 Luma costs between $149-$299 depending on how many of the units you need for your home.

 Learn more: https://getluma.com/

 (What these products don’t do)

 And, they won’t be able to report on activity that doesn’t rely on an internet connection.
 So if those features are important to you, have a look at this list of parental control tools for computers, tablets and phones as well.
 You might need to put together a combination of tools – I have yet to find one that “does it all”.
-But with Circle and Koala available with a one-time fee of $99, and some of the other tools free or low-cost per month, it can be done.
+But with Circle and Koala available with a one-time fee under $100, and some of the other tools free or low-cost per month, it can be done.

 Overall I think these products are the solution that many parents have waited for, as multi-device ownership is now part of the reality for so many families.
 If you try any of these products or services, let me know what you think!

 [This page includes affiliate links.
 By purchasing through these links (*), and at no additional cost to you, Be Web Smart earns a small commission.
 Thanks for your support!
 Read my policy and disclosure page for details.]